Latin America–United Kingdom relations: Independence era after 1820

 Admiral Thomas Cochrane, the 10th Earl of Dundonald.

 The French invasion of Spain conducted by Napoleon in 1808 looking the Spain colonies to gain independence, the Venezuelan Junta formed in Caracas by 1810 was the first Junta to engage in diplomacy to gain ties to Great Britain.
-This opened a fiercy military conflict over control of the Spanish colonies.
+This opened a fierce military conflict over control of the Spanish colonies.
 By 1818, Spain had regained control of all of its colonies.
 Suddenly starting in 1819, with the return of Simón Bolívar from exile Spain's power collapsed and one after another succeeded in breaking away, except for Cuba and Puerto Rico.
 Admiral Thomas Cochrane was the most prominent of some 10,000 British mercenaries hired to organize the ad hoc armies and navies fighting for independence from Spain.
 Cochrane organised and led the rebel navies of Chile and Brazil and helped Peru as well.

-The independence of Latin American countries after 1826, opened lucrative prospects for London financiers despite de crash of 1825.
+The independence of Latin American countries after 1826, opened lucrative prospects for London financiers despite the crash of 1825.
 The region was gravely devastated by the wars of independence, and with weak financial systems, weak governments and repeated coups and internal rebellions.
 However, the region had a well-developed export sector focused on the foods that were in demand in Europe, especially sugar, coffee, cocoa, wheat and (after the arrival of refrigeration in the 1860s), beef.
 There also was a well-developed mining sector.
 With the Spanish out of the picture, the region in the early 1820s was a devastated region suffering in a deep depression.
 It urgently needed capital, entrepreneurs, financiers, and shippers.
-Britain rushed in to fill the void by the middle 1820s, as the London government use its diplomatic power to encourage large-scale investment. the Royal Navy provided protection against piracy.
+Britain rushed in to fill the void by the middle 1820s, as the London government used its diplomatic power to encourage large-scale investment, and the Royal Navy provided protection against piracy.
 The British established communities of merchants in major cities—including 3,000 Britons in Buenos Aires.
 London financiers purchased £17 million in Latin American government bonds, especially those of Argentina, Chile, Peru and Mexico.
 They invested another £35 million in 46 stock companies set up to operate primarily in Latin America.
 The bubble soon burst, but the survivors operated quietly and profitably for many decades.
 In the 1820s–1850s, over 260 British merchant houses operated in the River Plate or Chile, and hundreds more in the rest of Latin America.
 The Latin American market was important for the cotton manufacturers of Lancashire.
 They supported the independence movement, and persuaded the British government to station commercial consuls in all the major trading centers in Latin America. the British were permanently committed, and it took decades – until the 1860s – before the commercial and involvement paid serious dividends.
 By 1875, Latin America was firmly integrated into transatlantic economy under British leadership.
 After 1898, the British had to compete commercially with the Americans.